python/devguide/developer-workflow/c-api.rst

 Each tier has different stability and maintenance requirements to consider when you add or change definitions in it.

-The compatibility guarantees for public C API are explained in the user documentation, ``Doc/c-api/stable.rst`` (:ref:`python:stable`).
+The public backwards compatibility guarantees for public C API are explained in the user documentation, ``Doc/c-api/stable.rst`` (:ref:`python:stable`).
+C language compatibility guarantees are in ``Doc/c-api/intro.rst`` (:ref:`python:api-intro`).

+As core developers, we need to be more careful about compatibility than what we promise publicly.
+See :ref:`public-capi` for details.

 The internal API